junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Do not use often.

-For cleaning teeth, baking soda or a mixture of ‘soda’ and salt can be used instead of toothpaste (see p.230).
+For cleaning teeth, baking soda or a mixture of ‘soda’ and salt can be used instead of toothpaste (see [page 230](#page-230)).

 WARNING: Persons with certain heart problems (failure) or with swelling of the feet or face should not take sodium bicarbonate or other products high in sodium (like salt).